obip/ikim-website/groups/ds.md

 Folker Meyer is a Professor at the [Department of Medicine](https://www.uni-due.de/med/) and at the [Computer Science Department](https://www.uni-due.de/informatik/) of University of Duisburg-Essen.

 The data science lab is part of the Institute for AI in medicine (IKIM), University Hospital Essen, Medical Faculty University of Duisburg-Essen.
-We are focused on efficient, reproducible and sustainable Data Science and Microbiome Analysis.
+We are focused on efficient, reproducible and sustainable Data Science and Microbiome Analysis in the context of __One Health__.
+The group is affiliaed with the (Center for Water and the Environment](https://www.uni-due.de/zwu/start.php).

 __Data science__ brings together a number of disciplines and methods for the purpose of extracting knowledge from structured and unstructured data.
 It strives to achieve semantic integration of data from a variety of sources and disciplines, suitable technical platforms for integration are required to facilitate the process.
 Related to other disciplines like big data and machine learning, data science is part of the value-add chain from data to information to clinical and public health decision making.